profjordanov/Learning-System/README.md

 •	Student – That is the regular registered user.
 Can sign up to any course of their choice.

-•	Trainer – can assesses students in a course that he is set as trainer
+•	Trainer – can assesses students in a course that he is set as trainer.

-•	Blog author –  can publish articles in the blog
+•	Blog author –  can publish articles in the blog.

-•	Administrator – can create new courses or edit existing ones and set roles to all users
+•	Administrator – can create new courses or edit existing ones and set roles to all users.

+-> Areas

+•	Admin – accessible only by administrators where they can create new courses or set roles to users.

+•	Blog – accessible by all registered users in any role.
+Blog authors can publish new articles.